undeMalum/portfolio/content/posts/cas-manager-refactoring/index.md

 hideComments = false
 +++

+# DISCLAIMER
+The version of the program I talk about in this blog post concern GitHub history up to [this commit](https://github.com/undeMalum/CAS-manager/commit/baea7fbac10d2327b570341834beeb92c5fba559).
+Later, I discovered that I couldn't improve anything with the code that was there.
+Therefore, I dicided to abandon it and write the program from scratch.
+Considering the effort I have put into this, I have made it my Computer Science Internal Assessment.
+As a result, it is no longer part of my CAS.
+I have started [other projects](https://github.com/undeMalum/csv-sqlite-converter) that replace this one.

 # Decisions made so far
 **Before going further**<br>
 let me introduce some concepts for a better understanding.
 In computer science, there's a notion of `cognitive complexity`.
 It basically refers to **the complexity of a code in terms of its readability**.
 In other words, it's a measure of how threatening your code is for the sanity of another party, maintaining this code.